giantswarm/docs/src/content/guides/installing-optional-ingress-controller/index.md

 5. Click "Install App" (In case you want any special configuration, this is where you can also provide a 'values.yaml' with your customized settings)
   ![App installation modal](install-app-modal.png)

-After a few moments the nginx ingress controller should be running on your cluster.
+After a few moments, the NGINX ingress controller should be running on your cluster.